rayantag/PHousePreds/README.md

 ## How to run
 Run the following command from the PHousePreds directory:
 ```
-python -m back.server
+$ python -m back.server
 ```

-Then, open a new terminal session and run the following command from `PHousePreds/src`:
+Then, open a new terminal session and run the following commands from the `PHousePreds` directory:
 ```
+$ source PinkHousePredictions/bin/activate
+$ cd src
-npm start
+$ npm start
 ```

 ## Possible Issues